 HACA prominently posts Fair Housing and Equal Opportunity Posters and the toll-free Fair Housing/Discrimination Complaint Hotline number (1-800-669-9777) in multiple areas at its Central Office where Austin residents apply for the agency's low income Housing and Housing Choice Voucher programs, with particular attention to its reception, admissions and Family Self-Sufficiency Conference Room areas.
 HACA also posts these posters and numbers at each low income housing property's administrative office.
 Applicants with hearing or speech impairments are informed that they may access the Fair Housing hotline via TTY by calling the Federal Information Relay Service at 1-800-887-8339.
-The same posters and informational flyers are also posted at all of HACA's low income housing properties.
-HACA assists any family that claims illegal discrimination has prevented them from leasing a suitable unit administered by the Housing Authority of the City of Austin, by giving the family information on how to file a housing discrimination complaint with Legal Aid, Austin Tenants' Council or the City of Austin Equal Employment and Fair Housing Office.
+The same posters and information has prevented them from leasing a suitable unit administered by the Housing Authority of the City of Austin, by giving the family information on how to file a housing discrimination complaint with Legal Aid, Austin Tenants' Council or the City of Austin Equal Employment and Fair Housing Office.
 Additionally, HACA ensures that all families applying for its programs receive HUD's handout "Fair Housing Is Your Right!"
 Individuals deemed ineligible for HACA services or terminated from HACA's low income housing programs for non-compliance, has a right to an informal review hearing with HACA's dedicated Hearing Officer prior to filing a formal fair housing/discrimination claim, unless terminated for drug-related or violent criminal activity.
 Section 8 participants terminated for drug-related or violent criminal activity are entitled to a hearing.